fireblocks/fireblocks-web3-provider/README.md

   // By default, no externalTxId is associated with transactions
   // If you want to set one, you can either provide a function that returns a string, or provide a string directly externalTxId?: (() => string) | string,
+  // By default, no contracts are interacted with gaslessly
+  // You can either provide a list of contract addresses, or set it to "all" to interact with all contracts gaslessly gaslessContracts?: string[] | "all",
 }
 ```